ocornut/imgui/README.md

 <b>Can you develop features xxxx for ImGui?</b>

 Please use GitHub 'Issues' facilities to suggest and discuss improvements.
-Your question are often helpul to the community of users.
+Your questions are often helpul to the community of users.
 If you represent an organization and would like specific non-trivial features to be implemented, I am available for hire to work on or with ImGui.

 <b>Can I donate to support the development of ImGui?</b>